theupdateframework/python-tuf/docs/QUICKSTART.md

 You can look at [CLI.md](CLI.md) to toy with the TUF CLI a bit more.
 After that, try out using the underlying modules for a great deal more control.
-The more detailed [TUF Tutorial](TUTORIAL.md) shows you how to use the underlying modules, `repository_tool` and `updater`.
+The more detailed [Advanced Tutorial](TUTORIAL.md) shows you how to use the underlying modules, `repository_tool` and `updater`.

 Ultimately, a sophisticated update client will use or re-implement those